yuce/pot/README.md

 ## Usage

-Include POT in your `rebar config`:
+Include POT in your `rebar.config`:

     {deps, [
         {pot, ".*",